Racing with Northern Cycling

 Handicap start times are determined by the club race handicapper.
 This job requires a lot of skill to work out a fair start time for each rider given the distances of races vary along with the degree of difficulty and weather conditions on the day.
 Handicap start times for individual riders may vary from race to race as the handicapper takes into consideration past performances and other feedback from races.

-Race entries need to be confirmed with the handicapper no later than 9:00pm on the Thursday night prior to the race so that the handicapper can work out the starting times for the riders entered in the handicap.
+Race entries close on the Thursday night prior to the race so that the handicapper can work out the starting times for the riders entered in the handicap.

 At least once a year we have individual time trial races.
 These are set over a distance of approximately 15km and ridden in an out and back or a circuit format.